Research

 Papers Under Review

 Weiland, C., Wu, T., Unterman, R., Shapiro, A., Lightner, S., Staines, T., & Taylor, A. (2025).
 Impacts of Oversubscribed Boston Pre-K Programs through Middle School.
-Revise and resubmit, Child Development. (also an EdWorkingPaper No. 25-1194.
+Under review.
+(EdWorkingPaper No. 25-1194.
 Annenberg Institute for School Reform at Brown University). link here

 Lein, L., Borah, A., Burzo, Z., Eglash, R., Khoshlessan, M., Jin, Z., Mahalingam, R., Nwatu, J., Patel, M., Vega Hidalgo, A., Wu, T., & Mihalcea, R. How AI can be used to contribute to poverty alleviation without deepening inequality.
 Under review.